ericwindmill/flutter-by-example-www/content/lessons/dogs_app/basic_ui/dog_widget.md

 * Position wrapped widgets are outside of document flow, to use web development terms.
 They'll be at positon [0,0] by default -- the top corner of the Stack widget.
 * Non-wrapped widgets aren't positioned.
 They stay in normal 'document flow', laid out as a column of widgets by default.

-This is what our stack is going to start out as:
+This is how the stack is going to start:

 ```dart
 ...